the hyperbolic partition equation

 zhe_4.svg= –1.87649603900417 ... – 4.06615262615972 ...i

-The first of those quadrance parts is the fine structure constant zhe_squared=alpha.
+The square of the first solution is the fine structure constant zhe_squared=alpha.

 In polar coordinates zhe_3 and zhe_4 are expressed as zhe_3_polar and zhe_4_polar, where: